nihcompmed/Dory/README.md

 ## Reproducing benchmarks
 Ripser: The benchmarks in https://arxiv.org/abs/2103.05608 were produced using Ripser as on March 22, 2021.
 It has since been updated.
 We provide a copy of the legacy version (copied from `https://github.com/Ripser/ripser` on March 22) in this repository.
 We used `c++ -std=c++11 ripser.cpp -o ripser -O3` to compile Ripser.

 Gudhi (v.
-3.4.0) can be installed using `pip install Gudhi==3.4.0`.
+3.4.0) can be installed using `pip3 install Gudhi==3.4.0`.
 The python file to reproduce benchmarks is Gudhi_benchmarks.py in Benchmarking_codes.

 ### Data sets
 All data sets, except for Hi-C, are provided in the folder Datasets.